aswebdev/uxd/user-research.md

 Get the participant to demonstrate an activity, rather than tell you about it.
 It will give much more insight into how they complete a set of tasks

 **Use their language and terminology**
 Refer to concepts and objects the way that the participant does.
-Do not correct them explicitly or implicily
+Do not correct them explicitly or implicily.
+You are there to learn from them, do not assert your own expertise

 **Getting started**
 * Thank the participant for their time